21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-The Wyandotte chicken is a heritage breed of American origin developed in the 1860s as a dual-purpose bird for meat and eggs.
-The breed is named after the Wyandotte Nation, a Native American tribe.
+The Wyandotte chicken is a type of bird that came from America.
+It was made in the 1860s for meat and eggs.
+The name Wyandotte comes from a Native American group called the Wyandotte Nation.

-The Wyandotte chicken has a distinctive appearance, with a rose comb, yellow legs, and various colors and patterns, such as silver laced, golden laced, blue laced red, and more.
+This chicken looks special.
+It has a rose comb, yellow legs, and different colors and patterns like silver laced, golden laced, blue laced red, and more.

-The Wyandotte is one of the best commercial chicken breeds for backyard keepers who want a productive, attractive bird that can provide meat and eggs.
+Wyandotte chicken is one of the best chickens for people who keep chickens at home.
+It is a good-looking bird and gives meat and eggs.

-The hens can lay about four medium to large brown eggs per week, while the Wyandotte rooster can reach up to nine pounds.
+The hens lay about four medium to large brown eggs each week.
+The Wyandotte rooster can grow up to nine pounds.

 Polish